Being the continuation of InstaPunk and InstaPunk Rules

 The stupid Hanks performance reminded me that I had written a satirical piece about him that got effectively lost when one of my biggest blogs suddenly lost all its formatting in some administrative change by its provider, who were still billing me but could not be reached for troubleshooting services.
 They’d been acquired or merged or something, and the new larger organization could not be contacted in person anymore.

 This is nothing new in my experience.
 Back at the turn of the century I developed a truly gigantic multimedia work called Shuteye Town 1999, which used one of Microsoft’s more brilliant innovations that enabled me to draw a complete world of my own design in a word processing program.
 It allowed me to put multiple hyperlinks into individual drawn objects that linked to other files, including text and sound files.
-Then Microsoft did issued an “update” that automatically replaced the program version I’d built my project with.
+Then Microsoft issued an “update” that automatically replaced the program version I’d built my project with.
 It became inaccessible even by the program that made it.
 A brilliant volunteer undertook the task of converting the original files and links to HTML, which saved the work but at the cost of links to text and sound files.
-This was costly in three specific areas, two of which were resolved by breaking out lost files into print and/or Kindle books of their own (The Zeezer Bible and The Lounge Conversations).
+This was hurtful in three specific areas, two of which were resolved by breaking out lost files into print and/or Kindle books of their own (The Zeezer Bible and The Lounge Conversations).
 The third I desperately wanted to find some way to fix myself, because it was so involved in the smooth functioning of a major point of focus in Shuteye Town.

-I built a website for the new HTML version of Shuteye Town, which preserved it for several more years, until what had been a free website, then a paid one, suddenly shut down completely with only a couple weeks notice.
+I built a website for the new HTML version of Shuteye Town, which preserved it for several more years, until what had been a free website, then a paid one, suddenly shut down completely in 2022 with only a couple weeks notice.
 What I now had left were the HTML files, and enough screen shots of the lost website to help me build a new Shuteye Town site at Blogger.
 I’m still working on that with promising interim results, but it’s not ready for Primetime yet.
 Then I got another crippling blow.
 The blog that had been the repository for both the HTML and text files making up ST99 suddenly lost all its formatting along with a lot of graphic content.
 And there was nobody to tell, no obvious corporate entity to contact, since the names and players of the owners had all changed and rolled to permanent voicemail.

 If it sounds like I’m complaining, I’m really not.
-I plighted my troth as a writer to computer technology more than 30 years ago, and it is that technology which has enabled me to do works far beyond what I dreamed of when I first started pounding the keys of my old Underwood Standard Typewriter (also lost to time and life, like the cardboard box of my early writing thrown away by my first wife during an unpleasant divorce, the works lost to sudden disk crashes over the years, the only photo of the original TBB manuscript eaten by a Scottish Deerhound puppy, the sequel to ST99, already ten times the data size of the original in a never diagnosed viral infection of my PC, and the usual casualties of a life that has involved many moves and their inevitable mysterious disappearances, like the bound volume of the corporate management publication for which I won a national award in the business world…) What’s gone is gone.
+I plighted my troth as a writer to computer technology more than 30 years ago, and it is that technology which has enabled me to do works far beyond what I dreamed of when I first started pounding the keys of my old Underwood Standard Typewriter (also lost to time and life, like the cardboard box of my early writing thrown away by my first wife during an unpleasant divorce, the works lost to sudden disk crashes over the years, the only photo of the original TBB manuscript eaten by a Scottish Deerhound puppy, the sequel to ST99 — already ten times the data size of the original — in a never diagnosed viral infection of my PC, and the usual casualties of a life that has involved many moves and their inevitable mysterious disappearances, like the bound volume of the corporate management publication for which I won a national award in the business world…) What’s gone is gone.
 Life is always a process of loss as much as attainment.
 What rankles is the stuff that’s not yet lost but in grave danger of vanishing into the ether at any moment.

 Are you starting to link the title of this post to me personally?
 I don’t blame you.
 But the piece I’m going to show you here has a unique story of its own that gives it a unique shape and meaning in my writing life.
 Shuteye Town 1999 had a bookstore.
-It contained hundreds of books and a secret room full of more books and the only guide in town, an avatar named Daniel Pangloss.
+It contained hundreds of books and a secret room full of more books introduced by the only guide in town, an avatar named Daniel Pangloss.
 Moon Books was only accessible by clicking on the crime scene tape that blocked its doorway.
 Inside there were labeled shelves.
 The labels could be clicked on, disclosing books and many titles.
 Some of the titles could be clicked on to show front and back cover copy.
 Some of these could also be clicked on, leading to text excerpts from the books themselves.
 Of this subset of a subset of a subset there were more than 50 with linked text files.

 Shuteye Town 1999 is a hologram.
 The first screen you come to owns all of it.
 Goes everywhere.

 You don’t have to do this, but you can do this.
 Click on the graphic, you’ll enter the mall.
 Click the police tape to enter the store.
 Click on the Fiction category, and you’ll find one of the titles is “Shit, I’m Dying.”
 Click on this book and you’ll see the front and back cover.
 Click on this and something ugly happens.
-In the original version, you’d have seen the excerpt I wrote; these always trailed away at the end into my own form of Greeked text, borrowed from the Aeneid.
+In the original version, you’d have seen the excerpt I wrote; these always trailed away at the end into my own form of Greeked text, borrowed from the “Aeneid.”
 In the HTML version it directed you to an error file at the blog site where all the ST99 files were stored.
 I discovered at the time that this error file was itself accessible for edit, so that it would be possible to provide access (awkward but workable) for visitors to all the book excerpts on this one page if I designed it cleverly enough.
 I worked and worked at this, for years, never happy with my technically troublesome workarounds, until I finally realized I owed readers more than the original brief text samples.
 Which put me back to work trying to make it worthwhile for them to do the work of finding the book they wanted from the more than 50 that were missing.

-In a sense, this became a project that represented a sequel to the original, because the author IDs and the subject matter of the Moon Books inventory were still relevant now, and their subsequent experience reflected what aI had been implying about them originally.
-I set about creating a context for each excerpt that also required a little effort by the reader to verify that he was where he suspected he might be in his book hunt, so that when the except appeared it might produce its own “AHA!” moment.
+In a sense, this became a project that represented a sequel to the original, because the author IDs and the subject matter of the Moon Books inventory were still relevant now, and their subsequent experience reflected what I had been implying about them originally.
+I set about creating a context for each excerpt that also required a little effort by the reader to verify that he was where he suspected he might be in his book hunt, so that when the excerpt appeared it might produce its own “AHA!” moment.
 Along the way I also started from scratch to do the same for some of the titles in the store that had cover displays but no linked text (an irresistible if undisciplined temptation on my part).
-So here’s the book Imsent you looking for on the “Fiction” shelf:
+So here’s the book I sent you looking for on the “Fiction” shelf:

 The book had nothing to do with Tom Hanks when I dreamed it up.
-When I started noodling a humorous context for it in the present day, I knew it would be even more difficult years later than it had been in 1999.
-For me the joke had never been AIDS, which was the reason the writer wrote his book, but a literary trope I had always found laughable, which is the tendency I’ve observed in books, essays, and media appearances by gay men to believe that male homosexuality is far more common than it is.
+When I started noodling a humorous context for it at a later date, I knew it would be even more difficult years later than it had been in 1999.
+For me the joke had never been AIDS, which was the reason the writer wrote his novel, but a literary trope I had always found laughable, which is the tendency I’ve observed in books, essays, and media appearances by gay men that male homosexuality is far more common than it is.
 It has seemed to me that maybe half the prep school novels written in the last 50:years have this as a subtext.
 The fact that the popular culture keeps laughing at jokes like the Monty Python lumberjack song may be reinforcing this erroneous belief (how many unfunny innuendoes have we heard about what hunters really do on their stag “camping” vacations…?) with no appreciation of the possibility that lumberjacks in dresses are just funny, not a sardonic clue to the biggest secret in western civilization.
 Never heard a gay writer acknowledge the likelihood of the “Pauline Kael Effect.”
-The New Yorker’s great film reviewer famously observed that she didnk’t know anyone who had voted for Richard Nixon.
+The New Yorker’s great film reviewer famously observed that she didn’t know anyone who had voted for Richard Nixon.
 Well, who did she spend all her time with?
 Nixon Derangement Syndrome had Manhattan café society as its Vatican.
 That was my motivation for the text I wrote for “Shit, I’m Dying.”

 Now we live in the LGBTQ ascendancy, which has been building in momentum for many years now.
 Now, like the Spanish flu, the memory of a plague that produced appalling casualties in the gay community for reasons no one wants to talk about has virtually disappeared from public notice.
 AIDS is no longer a gay male disease but principally an artifact of intravenous drug use and no longer necessarily a fatal one.
 I should probably have let this title join AIDS in the memory hole and spend my time elsewhere.

 That’s when Tom Hanks popped into my head.
-Whatever people remember about the AIDS plague that infected maybe a third of gay males in the United States they probably remember from the movie “Pliladelphia,” Which earned Hanks one of his two Oscars, the other being for Forrest Gump (which I resisted seeing for a long time because I couldn’t imagine Hanks besting Peter Sellers in a reimagined version of “Being at here.”).
+Whatever people remember about the AIDS plague that infected maybe a third of gay males in the United States they probably remember from the movie “Philadelphia,” Which earned Hanks one of his two Oscars, the other being for Forrest Gump (which I resisted seeing for a long time because I couldn’t imagine Hanks besting Peter Sellers in a reimagined version of “Being There”).
 The movie I really thought of after “Philadelphia” was “Joe and the Volcano,” a comedy I admired for its inspired portrayal of the darkest aspects of corporate servitude.
-The notion of a ‘Brain Cloud’ was a perfect metaphor for all kinds of impairments to human consciousness, one of which aI think we witnessed in the SNL skit linked up top.
+The notion of a ‘Brain Cloud’ was a perfect metaphor for all kinds of impairments to human consciousness, one of which I think we witnessed in the SNL skit linked up top.

 That’s how the piece shown below came to be.
 It got lost when the formatting crash at my blog site turned it into this: